 In today’s world, it seems that everything shared between a partner and a friend of the opposite gender is cheating.
 Absurd, right?
 Wrong.

-You will be surprised at the amount of cases where relationships have ended over the most miniscule of things.
-With respect to sexual infidelity, cheating is only cheating if, ladies, you happen to walk into your room to find some butt naked chicka playing with your fella’s nuts (and I’m not talking about food here).
+You will be surprised at the amount of instances where relationships have ended over the most minuscule of things.
+With respect to sexual infidelity, cheating is only cheating if, ladies, you happen to walk into your room to find some butt naked chicka playing with your fella’s nuts *and I’m not talking about food here*.

 Alternatively, cheating is only cheating if men, you happen to find your lady with her panties in a twist with another man.
 Well, unless you’re talking about emotional affairs.

 Anything is remotely possible today.
 Think back about my friend, his example is exactly what is killing the average American relationship of a twenty or thirty something year old.
 We, as humans, are drawn in by our assumptions of situations without allowing ourselves to reflect on the positives.
 Sounds familiar?